Skip to main content

 During a total eclipse, the sun and earth must be in a direct line, causing the moon to cast a shadow over the earth.
 This shadow is very narrow and referred to as the path of totality.
 Those lucky enough to find themselves in the path of totality will experience complete darkness as the moon blocks the sun.

-Western New Brunswick Region (Canterbury, Meductic, Woodstock, Hartland, Florenceville-Bristol, Perth-Andover, Plaster Rock, New Denmark, Grand Falls)
+(Canterbury, Meductic, Woodstock, Hartland, Florenceville-Bristol, Perth-Andover, Plaster Rock, Tobique Valley, New Denmark, Grand Falls)

-The Western NB Region will be hosting exciting eclipse-themed events throughout their communities, and have launched a dedicated website; eclipsenb2024.ca.
+The entire Western NB Region will be hosting exciting eclipse-themed events throughout their communities.
+For more information, visit their website, Instagram and Facebook.

 Accommodations